-Students with a scheduled in-class task, such as an examination, presentation, or group-work task, may not be able to complete this prior to leave commencing.
-IN THIS CASE, A PENALTY WILL APPLY AND THE STUDENT WILL RECEIVE ZERO FOR THIS TASK.
+Students with a scheduled in-class task, such as an exam, presentation, or group-work task, may not be able to complete this prior to leave commencing.
+In this case the student must consult the Head Teacher of the course two weeks prior to leaving to make alternate arrangements.
+If the student does not see the head teacher two weeks prior to leaving, a penalty may apply where the student receives a zero for this task.